NiziL/lightdm-micro-greeter/README.md

 - If `Wallpaper` is a directory, it must only contain images, as the greeter will randomly chose a file from this directory.
 - LightDM must have access to `Wallpaper` (using `/etc/lightdm` is pretty convenient).
 - (`XLocationRatio`, `YLocationRatio`) define the location of the entry box center. `(0, 0)` is the top left corner, `(1, 1)` is the bottom right corner and `(0.5, 0.5)` the screen center.

+## Dev notes

+I had to rely on C macro `G_CALLBACK` to bind the LightDM server callbacks, which is unfortunately not accessible through the `import "C"` statement.
+To bind a go function to glib events, I've exported few go functions using `//export` statement and binded them with `G_CALLBACK` from C code `greeter_signal_connect.c`.
+With this architecture, it has been pretty difficult to avoid the use of global vars to carry information from the UI to these callbacks.
+If you have any idea how to make a cleaner code here, open a ticket, I'll be happy to discuss about it :)